I’m sure you haven’t seen a “one-size-fits-all” men suit, have you? The same goes for email marketing software.

 HubSpot is one of the neatest all-in-one marketing solutions that can help you move your prospects through the sales funnel.

-And whether you are looking for a basic CRM, marketing service provider or an email marketing tool — HubSpot will be right for you anyway.
+And whether you are looking for a basic CRM, marketing service provider or an email marketing software — HubSpot will be right for you anyway.
 It will flawlessly streamline your marketing and sales processes through the use of automated workflows.

 What I don’t really like about HubSpot is that the reports are quite limited and the price tag is too high for a small company — it’s $200 a month plus $600 onboarding fee.
 If you are new to marketing, HubSpot has a steep slope to climb to understand everything that it offers.